raunakhub/test/README.md

-this repository is for git lerning purpose
+this repository is for git lerning

+# this is an exemaple repository.